15 Nov 11 Sunshine Beach Road

 On our recommendation the Owners agreed to a refurbishment of the centre to lift it’s image.
 This was after we had thoroughly investigated the redevelopment of this and adjoining sites also held by Dimmick.
 As is so often the case redevelopment was found to be far from attractive.
 The modern day townplan and it’s demands for car parking and infrastructure contributions stifles any interest in redevelopments of such sites.

-The refurbishment was budgeted to cost $350,000 to $450,000.
-The job was completed on a cost plus basis for just over $250,000.
-Works included an electrical upgrade costing approximately $70,000.
+Works included an electrical upgrade.
 This was desperately needed as was evidenced by the instance of electrical equipment literally melting on the distribution board before the new equipment was commissioned.
 These old buildings were not designed for the high loads that air-conditioning in particular demands.

 Money was spent on the refurbishment where it would count; that is primarily to the frontage of the complex.
 Where ever works were undertaken asbestos based fibro was removed.
 The smart allucabond awning fascia left behind by the National Bank was continued around the full edge of the awning.
 A signage theme was re-established for the complex and panels fitted in strategic locations for the tenants signage needs.